Dillard's: 21st century

-After the acquisition of Mercantile, Dillard's ceased expanding through acquisitions, although eight locations of the defunct Montgomery Ward in the Midwest, and four locations from ZCMI in Utah and Idaho were acquired in 2001, when stores opened at Chandler Fashion Center in Chandler, Arizona, The Mall at Stonecrest in Lithonia, Georgia, The Mall at Wellington Green in Wellington, Florida, International Plaza and Bay Street in Tampa, Florida, and The Shops at Willow Bend in Plano, Texas.
+After the acquisition of Mercantile, Dillard's largely ceased expanding through acquisitions, although eight locations of the defunct Montgomery Ward in the Midwest, and four locations from ZCMI in Utah and Idaho were acquired in 2001.

 In 2004, Dillard's store credit card operation, operated as Dillard's National Bank, was sold to GE Money Bank.
-Customers can now be issued Dillard's/American Express cards as well as the traditional Dillard's store charge cards.
-These cards can be used at any store that accepts the American Express brand.

-In 2005, Dillard's opened stores at Perimeter Mall and Atlantic Station in Atlanta, Georgia as well as St. Johns Town Center in Jacksonville, Florida, and California's third and latest store at Imperial Valley Mall in El Centro, California.
+In 2005, Dillard's opened stores at Atlantic Station in Atlanta, Georgia as well as St. Johns Town Center in Jacksonville, Florida, and a store at Imperial Valley Mall in El Centro, California.

+In November 2005, Dillard’s bought a McRaes location in Mall of Louisiana.

-In 2008, Dillard's closed their travel agency, Dillard's Travel, alongside all in-store locations due to economic conditions.
+In 2008, Dillard's closed its travel agency, Dillard's Travel, alongside all in-store locations due to economic conditions.
 Dillard's Travel previously operated in 43 of the 318 stores.
 Also in 2008, stores opened at both The Shops at Wiregrass and Pier Park in Florida.
 Dillard's also announced that it had completed a transaction to acquire the remaining fifty percent (50%) interest in CDI Contractors, LLC and CDI Contractors, Inc., which it did not already own.

 In 2014, Dillard's announced a partnership with Bourbon & Boots, also based in Little Rock, to launch a line of Southern-themed products for sale in stores.

 In late 2018, Dillard's announced a location would open in fall 2019 in Sioux Falls, South Dakota, at the site of the former Younkers in Empire Mall.

 By August 2020, it had not yet opened.
 In September 2019, Dillard's remained headquartered in Arkansas, with 260 "full-line" stores and 29 clearance centers.
 It had locations mostly in the South and Southwest of the United States, in 29 states overall.
 The company was also a significant owner of property in the United States, and it owned 44,300,000 sqft of the 49,000,000 sqft it used for its business and retail operations.